-Put kitten’s bed, water, food and a clean litter box in the area and encourage it to use this area.
+Put the kitten’s bed, water, food, and a clean litter box in the area and encourage it to use this area.

 Remember it is a good idea to isolate your kitten from other household pets until they have been cleared by your vet.

 6. Get A Kitten Vet Check